ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

-CONSIDERATION 1:boxplotting we can see that most bookings (our interquartile interval) is somewhere in between 1 and 180 days; above 400 are our outliers; \
+CONSIDERATION 1: boxplotting we can see that most bookings (our interquartile interval) is somewhere in between 1 and 180 days; above 400 are our outliers; \
 CONSIDERATION 2: boxplotting we can see that most bookings (our interquartile interval) is somewhere in between 1 and 180 days; above 400 are our outliers; \
 CONSIDERATION 3: we can see that most reservations are somewhere in between 80 and 180 days before; \
 CONSIDERATION 4: we can see that we still have a considerable ammount of bookings somewehere in between 1 and 10;